4 Components Your Food Defense Plan Must Include

 Once you’ve formed the team, make sure you provide the proper training, guidance, and resources on the latest food defense regulations and best practices.
 AIB’s Food Defense Coordinator Online course is designed to help participants manage every step in the food defense plan, as well as train other team members in food defense.
 Upon completing the course, participants can take another exam to receive their Food Defense Coordinator Certification.

-Ramp Up Your Food Defense
+Level Up Your Food Defense With AIB International

 Food defense plans are crucial for food companies to protect themselves, and, given the public health and brand risks of intentional adulteration, it’s well worth the proactive investment.